 Take the time to go through the App Store yourself, and seek what currently exists that does the same thing you want to do.

-Build your iOS app to directly compete with your competitor’s features and user experience.
+Build your iOS app to compete with your competitor’s features and user experience directly.
 This is the best way to have a chance at staying competitive.

-Doing this can help you plan how you are going to monetize your app, it can be useful to emulate what is working for those at the top of Apple’s charts.
+Doing this can help you plan how you are going to monetize your app; it can be helpful to emulate what is working for those at the top of Apple’s charts.

-It’s easier said than done, but what you are trying to do in building your app around your competition is to take what’s working for your competitors and do it better.
+It’s easier said than done, but the goal of building your app around your competition is to replicate what’s working for them and improve upon it.

-While you are planning your app, it can be useful to list out your competition’s most beloved features and strategize ways to do them better.
+While planning your app, it can be helpful to list your competition’s most beloved features and strategize ways to do them better.

-If you do research on your competition and find that your app is truly original, it’s worth getting started on your idea sooner rather than later.
+If you research your competition and find that your app is truly original, it’s worth getting started on your idea sooner rather than later.

 Now that you have some idea of what you want your app to look like, it’s time to consider what business model makes sense for you.